Indirect Tax Weekly Digest has been saved

 The 2021 Report on the VAT Gap was released by the European Commission today.
 EU Member States lost an estimated € 134 billion in VAT revenues, equating to a total revenue loss across the EU of 10.3% in 2019 (pre-COVID-19 pandemic).
 Compared to 2018, the Gap went down by approximately 0.8 percentage points and € 6.6 billion.
 The VAT Gap provides an estimate of the VAT revenue loss due to tax fraud, tax evasion, tax avoidance and optimisation practices, bankruptcies, financial insolvencies, as well as miscalculations and administrative errors.

 Relevant for: all businesses in general

 Contact: Lex Neijtzell de Wilde

-Relevant for: companies involved in catering services
+Relevant for: businesses involved in cross-border trade and supplying cross-border services